Learn More About Our

 • Where do classes meet?

-We are transitioning to a new space and will keep enrolled families informed as construction proceeds through the summer months.
+We are transitioning to a new space and will keep enrolled families informed as construction proceeds through the coming months.

 • How many students are in each class?